 On March 4, 2005, the Company sold all of the issued and outstanding stock of its Canadian subsidiary, ClearOne Communications of Canada, Inc. ("ClearOne Canada") to 6351352 Canada Inc., a Canada corporation.
 ClearOne Canada owned all the issued and outstanding stock of Stechyson Electronics, Ltd., which conducts business under the name OM Video.
 The Company agreed to sell the stock of ClearOne Canada for \$200 in cash; a \$1,256 note receivable over a 15-month period, with interest accruing on the unpaid balance at the rate of 5.3 percent per year; and contingent consideration ranging from 3.0 percent to 4.0 percent of related gross revenues over a five-year period.
 In June 2005, the Company was advised that the OM Purchaser had settled an action brought by the former employer of certain of OM Purchaser's owners and employees alleging violation of non-competition agreements.
 The settlement reportedly involved a cash payment and an agreement not to sell certain products for a period of one year.
 Based on an analysis of the facts and circumstances that existed at the end of fiscal 2005, and considering the guidance from Topic 5U of the SEC Rules and Regulations, "Gain Recognition on the Sale of a Business or Operating Assets to a Highly Leveraged Entity," the gain is being recognized as cash is collected (as collection was not reasonably assured).
-OM Video revenues, reported in discontinued operations, for the three months ended September 30, 2004 were \$879.
-OM Video pre-tax income (loss), reported in discontinued operations, for the three months ended September 30, 2004 were \$150 and (\$41), respectively.
+OM Video revenues, reported in discontinued operations, for the three months and six months ended December 31, 2004 was \$95 and \$24, respectively.
+OM Video pre-tax gain on disposal, reported in discontinued operations, for the three months and six months ended December 31, 2005 was \$150 and \$300, respectively.